 Medicare Part B Enrollment Period

-An individual is eligible for enrollment in this part in the first seven months within the 65th birthday, starting three months before the 65th birthday month.
+An individual is eligible for enrollment in this part in the first seven months of the 65th birthday, starting three months before the 65th birthday month.
 This is referred to as the Initial Enrollment Period (IEP).
 However, this enrollment is automatic if you receive Railroad Retirement Board benefits or Social Security.

 Medicare Part C